-Dynamic executable – A concatenation of input relocatable objects that requires intervention by the runtime linker to produce a runnable process.
-A dynamic executable might still need symbolic references bound at runtime.
+Dynamic Executable - A concatenation of input relocatable objects that requires intervention by the runtime linker, ld.so.1 (1) , to produce a runnable process.
 Dynamic executables typically have one or more dependencies in the form of shared objects.

-Shared object – A concatenation of input relocatable objects that provide services that might be bound to a dynamic executable at runtime.
-The shared object can have dependencies on other shared objects.
+Shared Object - A concatenation of input relocatable objects that provide services that can be bound to a dynamic executable at runtime.
+Shared objects should be created from position-independent code.
+Shared objects can have dependencies on other shared objects.